 Your family business doesn’t have to be a source of frustration and anxiety as it often becomes for so many families.
 Family business disagreements can lead to estrangement in family relationships that can last for generations.

 It doesn’t have to be that way.
-In my 30 year career in and around family business, I see one obvious, yet seldom addressed, area of skill development that could eliminate a huge amount of the family business breakdowns.
+In my 30-year career in and around family businesses, I see one obvious, yet seldom addressed, area of skill development that could eliminate a huge amount of the family business breakdowns.

-Here’s my list of top 10 communication mistakes
+Here is my list of the top 10 communication mistakes:

 1. They stop talking!

 Okay, I know this is pretty obvious.
-But we all know once you stop talking you aren’t on a path to fixing the problem.
-Sure sometimes it’s okay to take a timeout and stop talking for an hour or half a day but too often families will come to us who haven’t spoken together significantly in the past month.
+We all know once you stop talking you aren’t on a path to fixing the problem.
+Sure, sometimes it’s okay to take a timeout and stop talking for an hour or half a day.
+Too often families will come to us who haven’t spoken together significantly in the past month or more.
 As painful as things are, you need to keep talking so you can try to understand the source of the breakdown and reach an agreement on possible solutions.